Thomas O'Connor (footballer): Club career

+Southampton

 Born in Kilkenny, O'Connor first joined the Southampton academy in 2015.
 He was contracted to the club until June 2021 having signed a two-year contract extension in January 2019.

 On 29 August 2019 O'Connor signed for League One side Gillingham on loan until January 2020.
 He made his debut for the club two days later in a 5–0 league win over Bolton Wanderers.
 His first league goal for the club was an 83rd-minute equaliser against Bristol Rovers on 17 September 2019.

 On 31 December 2019 his loan with the club was extended until the end of the 2019–20 season.
 He returned to Southampton at the conclusion of the 2019–20 season, having made 32 appearances for the Kent side in all competitions.
 On 29 September 2020 he re-signed for Gillingham on loan for the 2020–21 season.

+Burton Albion

 On 23 June 2021 it was announced that he would sign a two-year deal for League One side Burton Albion following the expiry of his Southampton contract.

+Wrexham

 He moved to Wrexham of the National League for an undisclosed fee in January 2022, making his debut for the Welsh side in a 1–0 away league defeat to Torquay United.

+On 9 July 2024, he signed a three-year extension until 2027.

+On 1 September 2025, O'Connor signed for EFL League One side Peterborough United on loan until the end of the season.